Does My Dog Have Heartworm? Signs, Treatment, Prevention

 Signs your dog has heartworm

-As mentioned previously, dogs are less likely to show signs/symptoms of heartworm, so it’s important to get them on preventative medicine and screened at every vet appointment.
-But, if your dog does show signs, they may include:
+As mentioned previously, dogs are less likely to show signs/symptoms of heartworm disease in early larvae development and with a low number of worms, so it’s important to get them on preventative medicine and screened yearly at your veterinarian.

 • Coughing